 Dr. Kathleen R. Stevens is Professor of Nursing at the University of Texas Health Science Center at San Antonio (UTHSCSA).
-She is also Founding Director of the Academic Center for Evidence-Based Practice (ACE), a UTHSCSA School of Nursing Center of Excellence where she leads efforts to advance evidence-based quality improvement through research, education, and practice.
+She is the Founding Director of the Academic Center for Evidence-Based Practice (ACE; now called the Center for Advaning Clinical Excellence), a UTHSCSA School of Nursing Center of Excellence where she leads efforts to advance evidence-based quality improvement through research, education, and practice.

 Dr. Stevens is an investigator on interprofessional projects with emphasis on systematic reviews and organizational change for evidence-based quality improvement.
 Dr. Stevens’s research focuses on the impact of evidence-based interventions, knowledge transformation, and workforce preparation for quality and safety.
 She has received significant funding to develop a national network to support rigorous improvement research projects (National Institutes of Health), to create a community-wide collaborative for team training (University of Texas System), and to engage frontline teams in quality improvement in acute care (Robert Wood Johnson Foundation).